curry-packages/html-cgi/README.md

 html-cgi
 ========

-This package provides support for CGI programming in the HTML library.
+This package provides support for CGI programming when the HTML library of package `html` is used.
-It contains the library `HTML.CGI` which is an auxiliary library to implement danmic web pages with the library `HTML.Base`.
+It contains the library `HTML.CGI` which is an auxiliary library to implement dynamic web pages with the library `HTML.Base`.

 As a prerequisite to execute dynamic web pages, the installation of the Curry Port Name Server (CPNS) and the HTML/CGI registry